 We do not teach fitness, we teach Krav Maga.
-We have only one goal: that you learn skills to protect yourself so can go back home safely to your loved ones every day.
+We have only one goal: that you learn skills to protect yourself so you can go back home safely to your loved ones every day.
 Although our class is not a fitness class, the class can physically demand (More so the warrior class) and we will constantly challenge you to better yourself.
 We believe that the more you sweat in training the less you will bleed on the street.
-While the training can be hard, we take safety very seriously.
+While training can be hard, we take safety very seriously.
 Our head instructors have backgrounds that include civilian and military first aid courses and one has a background in OH&S.

 The day you choose Urban Tactics as your place to train, we feel we become personally responsible for you.
 We feel obligated to make you ready for the possible dangers that you could face on the street and in life.

 We hope to see you in class so that you too may walk in peace.

 Adult Krav Maga - Defense Classes

 This is the first step in your journey from Lamb to Lion.
 The defense class is the beginner level class for all new students.
 It is a class focused on the techniques of Krav Maga, as we teach them, and is where you will learn the fundamental concepts, principles, and theories that are Krav Maga.

 This is a semi-contact class: groin protection is required and a mouth guard is advised.
 Please wear your school uniform (UTKM t-shirt) if you are a regular student.